MileHacker Logo

 Songthaews are pickup trucks with two rows of benches in the back.
 They operate on semi-fixed routes around the city and to attractions.
 Routes sometimes use color or numbers, but asking the driver helps.

-Local buses connect Kanchanaburi city with other towns in the province.
+Local buses connect Kanchanaburi city with other villages in the state.
 They also travel to major attractions like Erawan National Park or Sai Yok Noi Waterfall.
 Buses depart from the Kanchanaburi Bus Terminal.

 Overview & Accessibility